weavora/yii-wacf/README.md

-﻿Access Control Filter
+Yii Framework - Access Control Filter
 ========

-Extension for Yii Framework to extend standard abilities of build-in Access Control Filter.
-It fully compatible with native access control filter, support all access rules and not require changing them after setup.
+This Yii Framework extension is used to extend standard abilities of build-in Access Control Filter.
+It is fully compatible with native access control filter, support all access rules and do not require it's changing upon setup.

 **Features included**:

-* Standard access control filter abilities (100% compatible with native rule-set)
+* Standard access control filter features (100% compatible with native rule-set)
-* 1-step integration
+* 1-click integration - ???
-* Custom access rule terms support
+* Custom access rule support
-* Success and fail events after rules validation
+* Success and fail events upon rules validation
 * Resource access control term

 **What is term?**

-Term is part of rule which impose some condition.
-Standard access control filter support 5 terms: actions, controllers, users, roles, ips, verbs, expression, message.
+Term is a rule part that impose some condition.
+Standard access control filter supports 8 terms: actions, controllers, users, roles, ips, verbs, expression, message

-Our extension provide you 2 additional term:
+Our extension provides you with 2 additional terms:
-* __resource__ to validate user permissions to manipulate specified models
+* __resource__ to validate user permissions on specified models manipulation
 * __callback__ to execute custom code for validation instead of inline expression (for study purposes mostly)

 Requirements